Maclean Family Tree

 return to index page

 Thomas English Pyman was born in December 1843, the first child of George Pyman and Elizabeth English.
-He married Mary Ann Jobling in (1842-1905) in nearby South Shields in 1865.
-Mary Ann was the niece of another shipowner and broker, James Jobling, although her own father Roger was a grocer by trade.
-Thomas and Mary Ann moved into West House in Clarence Road, West Hartlepool.
+He married Mary Ann Jobling (1842-1905) in nearby South Shields in 1865.
+Thomas and Mary Ann moved into West House in Clarence Road (later Victoria Road), West Hartlepool.
 As George Pyman's eldest son and traditional heir, Thomas played a significant role in the running of the family's main coal merchant business, George Pyman & Co, becoming a partner in 1872.
 He was also widely involved in local civic affairs in West Hartlepool.

-For more on the Pyman family, see Nicola Roberts' Pyman Family website, and especially Peter Hogg's book, The Pyman Story
+For more on the Pyman family, see Peter Hogg's book, The Pyman Story

 Do you have any further information on any of the other people mentioned on this page?
 Please contact me at simon@tesler.co.uk.
 My full family tree, which contains almost 1500 individuals, is posted at GenesReunited and Ancestry.
 Contact me for access.